b-chalpin/hrvm/ADR/adr0.md

 What are the quality attributes for this project.

-Example: Performance, Reliability, Usability, Maintainability, Security, Scalability, Portability,I nteroperability, Availability, Testability
+Example: Performance, Reliability, Usability, Maintainability, Security, Scalability, Portability, Interoperability, Availability, Testability

+## Topics

+- What would the ideal output would look like
+- What other calculations should be added
+- What other user settings should be added for calculations (Height, Weight, etc.)

 ## Status